 The grievance mechanism is intended to provide all potentially affected parties with a means to express their concerns or make suggestions to the project.
-The project dedicated grievance mechanism (dedicated email, grievance box at site, process for solving grievances) is functional and will be promoted during disclosure and consultation process.
-In addition to the existing channels at the level of GIES, and a grievance or suggestions box will be installed at the construction site, as well as a grievance board with instructions on how to submit feedback (including complaints, suggestions, queries and compliments), the designated timeframe for when GRM users can expect a response to their feedback.
+The project dedicated grievance mechanism (dedicated email, grievance box at site, process for solving grievances) will be promoted during disclosure and consultation process.
+In addition to the existing channels at the level of GIES, a grievance and suggestions box will be installed at the construction site, as well as a grievance board with instructions on how to submit feedback (including complaints, suggestions, queries and compliments), the designated timeframe for when GRM users can expect a response to their feedback.
 In this respect, although not usually registered, anonymous complaints will be taken into consideration and included in the weekly review by the PIU's social expert.